(SYMPHONY) Phase 1/2 Study Targeting EGFR Resistance Mechanisms in NSCLC

 - .
 Active, uncontrolled infection (viral, bacterial, or fungal) or active tuberculosis, hepatitis B, hepatitis C, AIDS-related illness, or known COVID 19 infection.
 Controlled infections, including HIV and "cured" hepatitis C (no active fever, no evidence of systemic inflammatory response syndrome) that are stable on antiviral treatment may be eligible if benefit/risk is justified and permission is granted from the Sponsor.

 - .
-Received neutrophil or platelet growth factor support within 14 days of the first dose of study drug.
+Dose-escalation (Parts 1A and 1B): Received neutrophil or platelet growth factor support within 14 days of the first dose of study drug.

 - .
-Requires treatment with a prohibited medication or herbal remedy (as specified in Appendix 2) that cannot be discontinued at least 2 weeks before the start of study drug administration.
+Requires treatment with a prohibited medication or herbal remedy that cannot be discontinued at least 2 weeks before the start of study drug administration.
 BLU 945 may be started within 14 days or 5 half-lives of these therapies if considered by the Investigator to be safe and within the best interest of the patient, with prior Sponsor approval.

 - .
 Major surgical procedure within 14 days of the first dose of study drug (procedures such as central venous catheter placement, tumor needle biopsy, and feeding tube placement are not considered major surgical procedures).